 Javier González Anaya

-I am an algebraic geometer studying the geometric and combinatorial structures arising from birational geometry and other fields such as the theory of polytopes and machine learning.
-I obtained my PhD in June 2020 and have been a visiting assistant professor at the University of California at Riverside since then.
-I will be joining Harvey Mudd College as a VAP in Fall 2023!
+I am an algebraic geometer studying the geometric and combinatorial structures arising from birational geometry, moduli theory, and other fields such as the theory of polytopes and machine learning.
+I am an assistant professor at Santa Clara University.
+Before this, I was a visiting assistant professor at Harvey Mudd College and the University of California at Riverside.
+I completed my PhD at the University of British Columbia in 2020.

 I was born and raised in Mexico City, where I completed my undergraduate studies in physics and a master’s degree in mathematics.
 I have two last names and no middle name.